Ethan0429/COSC102-Lab-Writeups/labs/lab7.md

 ### Bits & Bytes

 Every data type in your computer is stored in memory somehow.
 Where they're stored is not exactly important right now, but *how they're stored* is.
 Each data type has a specific amount of **bytes** that it takes up.
 A single **byte** is a unit comprised of 8 **bits**.
 Similar to how a meter is 100 centimeters, a byte is 8 bits.
 Bits are the lowest level unit in computing, and can be either `0` or `1`.<br><br>A `char` for example is 1 byte.
 That means it is 8 bits.
 So how do we represent a single char using bits?
 Well, binary (the "language" that uses bits) is in **base-2**.
 The decimal system for example is in **base-10**.
-I'm not going to get too much into it, but just pay attention to this next part
+I'm not going to get too much into it, but just pay attention to this next part.

 <pre><code class="language-plaintext">0000 0000</code></pre>